kvvr121/flask-app/README.md

 - **GitHub Repository**: [https://github.com/kvvr121/flask-app](https://github.com/kvvr121/flask-app)

 **🚀 Ready to deploy your own enterprise-grade application?
 Star this repo and follow the comprehensive setup guide above!**

+---

+## 🔒 Public Sharing & Enablement (How to keep this repo safe)

+This repository is safe to share publicly: it contains only placeholders and no live credentials.

+- Do not commit any secrets (PATs, keys, tokens).
+Keep `terraform/production.tfvars` values as placeholders when sharing.
+- CI/CD Source options:
+  - Demo-ready (already working): Source → Build via S3 source object (no secrets).
+  - Full end-to-end (private enablement): Use GitHub v2 via CodeStar Connections.

+To enable GitHub v2 privately (no secrets in repo):
+1) Create a CodeStar connection (Console → Developer Tools → Connections → GitHub) and copy the Connection ARN.
+2) Grant your IaC principal IAM permissions:
+   - `codestar-connections:PassConnection`
+   - `codestar-connections:UseConnection`
+   on the connection ARN.
+3) Edit `terraform/production.tfvars` locally (do not commit):
+   - `codestar_connection_arn = "arn:aws:codestar-connections:REGION:ACCOUNT_ID:connection/CONNECTION_ID"`
+   - `github_owner = "your-org-or-username"`
+   - `github_repo = "your-repo"`
+   - `github_branch = "main"`
+4) Apply and trigger:
+   - `cd terraform && terraform plan -var-file=production.tfvars -out=tfplan-ci && terraform apply -auto-approve tfplan-ci`
+   - `aws codepipeline start-pipeline-execution --name flask-app-pipeline-full`

+Note: If you prefer, you can also keep Deploy out of the pipeline and use the provided `deploy-buildspec.yml`/`deploy-buildspec.bluegreen.yml` in a separate CodeBuild project to perform EKS updates.